zhaoyafei/design-kit/docs/index.md

-# Selectize

-This is a [selectize](http://selectize.github.io/selectize.js/) element.

-<input type="text" class="selectize"></input>

-There are classes in `scss/_adk-selectize.scss` that affect the styling of this element.

-We extend the default [`selectize.css`](https://github.com/selectize/selectize.js/blob/master/dist/css/selectize.css) with our `/scss/_adk-selectize.scss` file to overwrite default styles.

----
-# Dropzone

-This is a [Dropzone.js](http://dropzonejs.com) element.

-<div id="dropzoneExample" action="file/" class="dropzone mb-m"></div>

-There are classes in `scss/_adk-dropzone.scss` that affect the styling of this element.

-We extend the default [`dropzone.scss`](https://github.com/enyo/dropzone/blob/master/src/dropzone.scss) with our `/scss/_adk-dropzone.scss` file to overwrite default styles.

----

 # Tables
 Tables are simple.
 We've got a few classes applied to set the styling and alignment of the cells.
 For all other table settings and classes, reference [Foundation's Table Documentation.](http://foundation.zurb.com/sites/docs/table.html)